Partygate: Reactions

 Philip Mawer, former Parliamentary Commissioner for Standards, and Alex Allan, Johnson's former independent advisor on ministerial standards, both said they felt Partygate and other scandals have eroded public confidence in the present system.
 Both maintained there needed to be an independent system for investigating ministers accused of problems.
-Currently the Prime Minister can decide not to hold an investigation and the public feel this can prevent desirable investigations being held.
+Currently, the Prime Minister can decide not to hold an investigation and the public feel this can prevent desirable investigations being held.

 After FPNs were issued in March 2022, Starmer said that Johnson was either "trashing the ministerial code or he's claiming he was repeatedly lied to by his own advisers, that he didn't know what was going on in his own house and his own office".
 He said Johnson had to resign, a position also supported by the Liberal Democrats and SNP.

 On 20 April 2022, the COVID-19 Bereaved Families for Justice group described Johnson's apology as "the words of someone who is sorry they have been caught, not someone who regrets the harm they have done".
-Safiah Ngah, a spokesperson for the group said, "[Johnson's] claim that he didn't realise rules were being broken is just laughable and shows he still takes us for idiots."
+Safiah Ngah, a spokesperson for the group said: "[Johnson's] claim that he didn't realise rules were being broken is just laughable and shows he still takes us for idiots."

-On 23 May 2022, Starmer said, "The culture is set at the top, the can should be carried by the prime minister.
+On 23 May 2022, Starmer said: "The culture is set at the top, the can should be carried by the prime minister.
 He has responsibility.
 I doubt he will, because he doesn't take responsibility for anything he's done in his life.
 But the culture in Downing Street is set from the top, as it is with any organisation, and that culture has led to industrial-scale law-breaking."
 The same day, pictures obtained by ITV News showed Johnson raising a glass of wine in front of a table with bottles on it at the leaving party for Lee Cain on 13 November 2020.
 Scotland Yard were urged to explain why Johnson had not been issued with an FPN for attending the gathering.

+In September 2023, the National Audit Office criticised the government's justification for paying a £265,000 bill for Boris Johnson's legal fees relating to Partygate.

+In a June 2024 Investigatory Powers Tribunal hearing, a lawyer for Christine Lee (who was accused of political interference activities on behalf of China) read a message sent from Barry Gardiner to Lee, who wrote that "many people" believed that alerting lawmakers of potential spy activity was timed to divert attention from the Partygate scandal.